Purchase any WEBINAR and get

 Account Take Over

 It can also occur when the fraudster pays employees of various companies and banks to steal account information from the checks that are remitted for payment.
-The employees will provide the name, address, bank routing number and bank account number.
-The fraudster will then order checks from a third party check vendor, and begin writing checks on the victims account.
+The employees will provide their name, address, bank routing number, and bank account number.
+The fraudster will then order checks from a third-party check vendor, and begin writing checks on the victim's account.

 Credit Take Over

-Credit take over is another form of Identity Theft that is becoming more prevalent.
-It occurs when a fraudster obtains an individual’s personal information (social security number is usually all it takes) and establishes credit using that social security number.
+Credit takeover is another form of Identity Theft that is becoming more prevalent.
+It occurs when a fraudster obtains an individual’s personal information (a social security number is usually all it takes) and establishes credit using that social security number.
 This may include opening credit card accounts or taking out loans without the victim’s knowledge.
 Again, this involves the intent to take over the victim’s identity as well as more than an isolated transaction.